JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 ***

+A few hours later I was winding down and ready to go home.
+I was bullshitting with some co-workers in the design department when suddenly Tod ran into the office.

+***

 *Post-Traumatic Data Recovery Stress (c) Copyright by Jack Szwergold; written on March 2, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*